 Each month, the mother-daughter duo curate a unique box of goodies from the areas of bath and body, books and literature, cozy apparel, notebooks and journals, cosmetics, jewelry and accessories, delicious snacks, and special gifts selected with the introvert in mind.
 It’s the perfect way to simplify your life, conquer introvert overwhelm, and discover quiet bliss.

 Here is a sneak peek inside one of the boxes:

 3. Set boundaries without guilt.

 Boundaries are an introvert’s best friend.
 Unfortunately, many of us feel guilty about setting even the most basic of boundaries.
 Remember, as an introvert, your need for solitude is more than a preference, it’s absolutely crucial to your health and wellbeing.
 Ask for space, say no, express your needs, and don’t feel bad about it.

 As an introvert, you have a right to edit and shape your life according to your innate needs. — Tweet This

-We’ll be diving much deeper into this topic of introvert overwhelm during my April 5th webinar with The Wallflower Box cofounder and professional counsellor Chelsey Brooke.
-I hope you can join us!
+We dive much deeper into this topic of introvert overwhelm in the below interview with The Wallflower Box cofounder and professional counsellor Chelsey Brooke.

 What about you, innie friend?